Key Takeaways

 - HVAC employment is projected to grow by 8% by 2030, with 38500 job openings per year.

-- An HVAC installer can expect to make about $75000 annually, and for those who move up to a supervisor role, salaries can reach around $95000 per year.
+- Technicians who move up to a supervisor role can earn around $93000 per year.

 Sources: Forbes, Jobber, Indeed 1, Indeed 2